 pinch of nutmeg

-Bring a large stock pot of water to a rolling boil and add in pasta.
-Cook for 7-8 minutes or until al dente.
-Drain and set a aside.
+- Bring a large stock pot of water to a rolling boil and add in pasta.
+Cook for 7-8 minutes, or until al dente.
+Drain and set aside in large bowl.